RichardScottOZ/pyBacktrack/docs/pybacktrack_backtrack.rst

 .. note:: If the rift end time (and optional start time) is not explicitly specified in the drill site file or explicitly on the ``backtrack`` command-line
-          (or explicitly via the :func:`pybacktrack.backtrack_and_write_well` function) then both the rift start and end times are obtained implicitly from the builtin rift start/end time grids.
+          (or explicitly via the :func:`pybacktrack.backtrack_and_write_well` function) then both the rift start and end times are obtained implicitly from the built-in rift start/end time grids.
 If the well location is outside valid regions of the rift start/end time grids then an error is generated and you must then explicitly provide the rift end time (and optionally the rift start time).
 However currently the rift grids cover all submerged continental crust (ie, where the total sediment thickness grid contains valid values but the age grid does not) and not just the areas that are rifting - see :ref:`rift gridding <pybacktrack_builtin_rift_gridding_procedure>` - so an error is unlikely to be generated.